wp-plugins/wp-image-shrinker/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the HETWORKS TinyPNG folder to the plugins directory in your WordPress installation
+1. Upload the WordPress Image shrinker folder to the plugins directory in your WordPress installation
 2. Activate the plugin
-3. Navigate to the HETWORKS TinyPNG UI Menu
+3. Navigate to the WordPress Image shrinker UI Menu
 4. Generate your TinyPNG API key from https://tinypng.com/developers and enter it on the Settings page.

 That's it!
 From now on all your new images are shrinked on the fly!